Affirming the Antecedent (Modus Ponens)

 The idea that God is above law can be explained in another particular.
 The laws that God imposes on men do not apply to the divine nature.
 They are applicable only to human conditions.
 For example, God cannot steal, not only because whatever he does is right, but also because he owns everything: There is no one to steal from.
 Thus the law that defines sin envisages human conditions and has no relevance to a sovereign creator.

 And so, guilt (unjust), lawlessness, responsibility and such are not compatible with God.
 It is not intellectually plausible to put these terms with God.
 God’s commandments/laws apply to man and not God.
 God is under no authority.
 Responsibility assumes an authority over you.
 Accountability needs no freedom; rather, it presupposes you are under an authority and not freedom.
 God is under no authority; and so, God and responsibly are unintelligible together: square circle?
-And so, asking if God is “unjust” or morally bad is a human category (human perspective) that is not applicable to God.
+And so, asking if God is “unjust” or morally bad is a human category (human perspective); therefore, it is not applicable to God.
 It is inductively applying human categories to God in an irrational manner.

 Again, Secondly, it is mixing up categories of God’s commands and what God causes.
 We will leave out the unjust part and focus on the categorical mix-up.
 We will also leave out the “demonstrates God’s righteousness,” sense verse 7 deals with this specifically.